pmelsted/bifrost/README.md

   -v, --verbose            Print information messages during construction
 ```

 Bifrost works in two steps: first, reads are filtered to remove errors and then, the compacted de Bruijn graph is built from the filtered reads.

-To obtain quickly the arguments *-n* and *-N* from a FASTQ file (if you have no idea), the tool KmerStream can be used (https://github.com/pmelsted/KmerStream).
-KmerStream output 3 numbers *F0*, *f1* and *F1*.
-You can then configure Bifrost with *-n=F0* and *-N=F0-f1*.

-Arguments *-b* and *-B* basically control the Bloom filter false positive rates.
-A larger number means less false positives to deal with during construction but more memory used.
-We advise to not modify those two parameters unless you know exactly what you are doing with Bloom filters.
+Note that the only mandatory parameter of Bifrost is the name of the output (GFA or FASTA) file.

 ## API